 Find out how to use account types and detail types in your chart of accounts.

-After you select your account type, select a detail type from the list that fits the transactions you want to track.
-Check the description of the detail type to make sure it’s what you need.
+Find the detail type that fits the transactions you want to track.
+Use the info under the detail type to decide if it’s what you need.
 If you don’t find one that fits, select the closest match.

 You can also change the detail type of an existing account if you need to.